ton-community/ton-docs/docs/develop/dapps/README.md

 ## Prerequisites

-Here you can links to the most important resources for you to get started with TON:
+Here you can see links to the most important resources for you to get started with TON:

 - [Wallets](https://ton.org/wallets) — a list of popular wallets for TON.
 - [Explorers](https://ton.app/explorers) — to read transactions in the blockchain.